Lewes Road: Buildings

 North of the Elm Grove junction, the land on the west side of Lewes Road was common land until 1822, when it was sold to local entrepreneur James Ireland who established the Royal Gardens there.
 The large houses of Park Crescent was in turn built here from 1849.
-Densely built smaller streets west of Lewes Road and north of Park Crescent, such as Caledonian, Aberdeen and Inverness Roads, were built in the 1860s, as was the whole of the east side of Lewes Road as far as the Vogue Gyratory.
+Densely built smaller streets west of Lewes Road and north of Park Crescent, such as Caledonian, Aberdeen and Inverness Roads, were built in the 1860s, as was the whole of the east side of Lewes Road as far as the present Vogue Gyratory.
 The most significant development on this side was the "impressive" gault brick Gladstone Terrace, dating from the late 1860s.
 Opposite is St Martin's Church, the largest church in Brighton by capacity.
 A cinema, originally the People's Picture Palace but latterly known as the Arcadia, stood nearby from 1910 until 1957; the local Labour Club stands on the site.
 On the east side, the Franklin Arms pub was destroyed by a bomb on 21 September 1940 and was rebuilt after the war.
 Another pub, the Gladstone, is nearby.
 Further north, near where the railway viaduct crossed the road, were the Lewes Road Congregational Church (1878) and its church hall of 1892, and the Connaught Institute (1879).
 Many shops line both sides of this section of the road: in 1985 Brighton Borough Council described Lewes Road as one of six "important shopping areas" in Brighton, subsidiary to the two "main [shopping] areas" of Churchill Square/Western Road/North Street and London Road.